- 24/7 Free Consultation: (888) 424-5757 Tap Here To Call Us

 - Low oxygen saturation in fetal monitoring results.

-Potential Injuries Resulting from Umbilical Cord Compression
+What Are the Potential Injuries Resulting from Umbilical Cord Compression?

 When the umbilical cord becomes compressed, it can lead to serious birth injuries.
 If the pressure on the cord is not relieved in time, the baby may suffer from oxygen deprivation, which can cause brain damage, neurological disorders, or long-term developmental issues.